kathrynandersondata/COVID_UpcomingElection/README.md

     In politics.py, I explored my first theory: There is a correlation between a county's political affiliation and the extent to which it is devastated by COVID-19.
 I found a strong correlation amongst Democratic counties and counties with high instances of COVID.
 After digging into this further, I noticed that these Democratic counties had very large populations and that Republican counties tended to be less dense.

     I wanted to see if there were any changes to this trend as time went on, specifically as the country began to reopen.
-I noticed that the gap between Democratic and Republican counties' cases was narrowing starting right around Memorial Day Weekend, likely in connection with reopenings and the ease of restrictions.
+I noticed that the gap between Democratic and Republican counties' new cases was narrowing starting right around Memorial Day Weekend, likely in connection with reopenings and the ease of restrictions.
+Republican new cases even surpassed Democratic new cases in September.
+Furthermore, Republican deaths are on the rise, as Democratic and swing states begin to flatten.

     Graphs:

         1. Cases and Deaths by Affiliation

-        2. Cases and Mortality by Affiliation
+        2. Cases and Mortality Rate by Affiliation

         3. Population and Cases by Affiliation

-        4. Percent Cases by Affiliation Over Time
+        4. Weekly New Cases Over Time by Affiliation

+        5. Deaths As A Percentage of Population Over Time by Political Affiliation

 Thesis 2: The extent to which COVID has impacted swing states will impact the way they vote in the upcoming presidential election.